ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 One of the main ways how SSH can establish a user's identity on a remote server is via passwords.
-SSH passwords work identically to the passwords used to log in to local computers or to access web services like Google.
+SSH passwords work identically to the passwords used to log in to personal computers or to access web services like Google.
 Importantly, SSH passwords are *not* managed by the SSH protocol itself.
-They are, in fact, standard passwords in the server's operating system (typically Linux).
-This means they follow the same rules as standard passwords, and have the same drawbacks and caveats.
+They are, in fact, standard passwords in the server's operating system (typically Linux) and are managed by that operating system.
+This means they follow the same rules as standard passwords and have the same drawbacks and caveats.

 If a server uses SSH passwords for authentication, that server's administrators will typically assign some random password to a new user and communicate that